saquibmian/envconfig/README.md

 # envconfig

 Pulls config in from the environment.
+Very much a WIP.
+Don't look here.